Multiple-effect distillation: Trade-offs

 The thinner the metal in the tubes and the thinner the layers of liquid on either side of the tube walls, the more efficient is the energy transport from space to space.
 Introducing more stages between the heat source and sink reduces the temperature difference between the spaces and greatly reduces the heat transport per unit surface of the tubes.
 The energy supplied is reused more times to evaporate more water, but the process takes more time.
 The amount of water distilled per stage is directly proportional to the amount of energy transport.
 If the transport is slowed down, one can increase the surface area per stage, i.e. the number and length of the tubes, at the expense of increased installation cost.

 The salt water collected at the bottom of each stage can be sprayed on the tubes in the next stage, since this water has a suitable temperature and pressure near or slightly above the operating temperature and pressure in the next stage.
 Some of this water will flash into steam as it is released into the next stage at lower pressure than the stage it came from.

-The first and last stages need external heating and cooling respectively.
+The first and last stages need external heating and cooling, respectively.
 The amount of heat removed from the last stage must nearly equal the amount of heat supplied to the first stage.
-For sea water desalination, even the first and warmest stage is typically operated at a temperature below 70-75 °C, to avoid scale formation.
+For seawater desalination, even the first and warmest stage is typically operated at a temperature below 70-75 °C, to avoid scale formation.

 The lowest pressure stages need relatively more surface area to achieve the same energy transport across the tube walls.
 The expense of installing this surface area limits the usefulness of using very low pressures and temperatures in the later stages.
 Gases dissolved in the feed water may contribute to reducing the pressure differentials if they are allowed to accumulate in the stages.

 External feed water must be supplied to the first stage.
 The tubes of the first stage are heated using an external source of steam or though any other source of heat.

 Condensate (fresh water) from all the tubes in all the stages must be pumped out from the respective pressures of the stages to the ambient pressure.
-The brine collected at the bottom of the last stage must be pumped out since it has substantially lower pressure than the ambient pressure.
+The brine collected at the bottom of the last stage must be pumped out, since it has substantially lower pressure than the ambient pressure.